Silajeet0/SENTRY/README.md

-# SENTRY — Academic Extraction & Geolocation Intelligence System
+# SENTRY — Structured Extraction, Normalization, and Tiered Retrieval System for Scholarly Affiliation Tracking

 A multi-tier, deterministic pipeline for identifying Indian-affiliated authors across A/A\*-ranked CS conference proceedings.
 SENTRY scrapes, extracts, and classifies paper metadata using a four-tier scraping architecture followed by a single LLM call per paper — no agent loops, no planning steps.